 It's quite common to enjoy tea with Berber tribes in their tents—in these situations, it's good to be aware that a small tip is very much appreciated.
 For more information about ideal day trips from Marrakech, check out this article.

 Get Lost in Morocco's Traditional Souks

-You’ll find souks all throughout Moroccan villages and towns, selling local goods.
+You’ll find souks throughout Moroccan villages and towns, selling local goods.
 The medieval city of Fes is well-known for its souks, and visiting the local markets can feel like you are stepping back in time.
 The medina of Fes el Bali is where you’ll find some of the best markets, displaying everything from spices to silk fabrics.

 Visit Collectives for Artisan Goods

 You can find artisan collectives throughout Morocco.
 The oasis town of Erfoud in the Sahara Desert is famous for fossils, while you'll find handmade ceramics in Fes that are handpainted with plant-based paint.
 Fes is also famous for ancient dyeing vat tanneries.
 The Chaouwara tanneries are the city's most famous, and you'll be able to view the pungent process of turning hides into leather and dying them.
 You'll find a range of leather goods throughout the city, including wallets and handbags.

 Sefrou is located less than 20 miles from Fes and provides the opportunity to visit with local artisans.
 You'll find everything from traditional Berber rugs to wooden bicycles and woven goods.
 Houddadine Square is where many artisans gather, with everyone from blacksmiths to tinsmiths honing their crafts.